Gab12123/DevOps/README.md

 #### Obtained results

-We can see the reults (those are the glabal results, if we go in detail we can see every step logs):
+We can see the reults (those are the global results, if we go in detail we can see every step logs):

 ![Github Actions global result](images/githubactions.png)